netdata/learn/docs/agent/getting-started.md

 Take a look at some more advanced features and configurations:

 -   Centralize Netdata metrics from many systems with [streaming](/docs/agent/streaming)
--   Enable long-term archiving of Netdata metrics via [backends](/docs/agent/backends) to time-series databases.
+-   Enable long-term archiving of Netdata metrics via [exporting engine](/docs/agent/exporting) to time-series databases.
 -   Improve security by putting Netdata behind an [Nginx proxy with SSL](/docs/agent/running-behind-nginx).

 Or, learn more about how you can contribute to [Netdata core](/docs/agent/contributing) or our